Category: Canada

 The Historic Forks – Winnipeg, Manitoba

-One of my absolute favourite winter activities?
-Skating on the Canopy Rink!
 Can you imagine?
-Dancing beneath a canopy of twinkling lights, feeling like I was gliding through a whimsical fairy tale!
-Sure, I may not have the best skating skills (being a rubber duck has limitations), but that didn’t stop me from cheering on families and friends as they twirled and laughed around me.
-Go team!
+Dancing beneath a canopy of twinkling lights!
+My skating skills are limited, but that didn’t stop me from cheering on as humans twirled and laughed around me.

-Oh, I had my eyes set on the River Trail!
 Sadly, my human pals deemed the ice too thin for our expedition.
-This gorgeous stretch hugs the frozen rivers, offering views that would dazzle even the grumpiest of ducks.
+This gorgeous stretch hugs the frozen rivers.
+It offers views that would dazzle even the grumpiest of ducks.
 Perfect for those brisk winter strolls!

-Let’s not forget about the Johnston Terminal, a charming historic gem!
 Inside, you’ll find boutiques, eateries, and cozy cafes, all buzzing with happy vibes.
-I floated about, marvelling at the mix of old and new architecture while enjoying the scents of cocoa and goodies from nearby vendors.
-I overheard a group of kids plotting their next grand adventure at the Children’s Museum.
-How exciting!
+I floated about, marvelling at the mix of old and new architecture.
+Meanwhile, I enjoyed the scents of cocoa and goodies from nearby vendors.

 Speaking of which, the Children’s Museum!
-It’s a land of playful wonders and interactive exhibits, but my visit was on Christmas Day, and the doors were locked tight.
+It’s a land of playful wonders and interactive exhibits, but my visit was on Christmas Day.
+The doors were locked tight.
 You win some, you lose some, right?
 I consoled myself with the delightful sights outside.

-Now, if you’re looking for a cozy after-adventure spot, check out The Inn at The Forks—a luxurious oasis among the excitement.
+If you’re looking for a cozy after-adventure spot, check out The Inn at The Forks – a luxurious oasis among the excitement.
 Slip into relaxation mode after all the frosty fun!

 NEVER MISS A